Pylons/pyramid/docs/narr/install.rst

 .. index::
    single: installing on Unix
-   single: installing on Mac OS X
+   single: installing on macOS

 .. _installing_unix:

 Installing :app:`Pyramid` on a Unix System
 ------------------------------------------

-After installing Python as described previously in :ref:`for-mac-os-x-users` or :ref:`if-you-don-t-yet-have-a-python-interpreter-unix`, and satisfying the :ref:`requirements-for-installing-packages`, you can now install Pyramid.
+After installing Python as described previously in :ref:`for-macos-users` or :ref:`if-you-don-t-yet-have-a-python-interpreter-unix`, and satisfying the :ref:`requirements-for-installing-packages`, you can now install Pyramid.